ahmadsoe/ember-highcharts/README.md

 });
 ```

-You will need to add CSS to get anything display properly; more details can be found in the HighCharts article: [Chart Design and Style > Style by CSS](Style by CSS).
+You will need to add a number of CSS rules for a chart to display properly; more details can be found in the HighCharts article: [Chart Design and Style > Style by CSS](Style by CSS).
 The [linked CodePen example](http://codepen.io/TorsteinHonsi/pen/KMNbRN) includes a comprehensive SCSS file.

 ### Global Highcharts Config Options